Post

 • Linux Mint and derivatives

-Guiding principles
+Guiding Principles

-1. Every change must be safe to undo.
+1. Every tweak must be fully reversible.

-2. Optimizations must not break printing, Bluetooth, or Wi-Fi.
+2. Never break printing, Bluetooth, or Wi-Fi.

-3. Use upstream tools (systemd, UFW, APT).
+3. Use upstream-supported mechanisms only (systemd, UFW, APT).

 🧰 2.
-Core System Maintenance
+Core System Maintenance — (Keep Base Layer Healthy)

-Why: maintains signed kernel and package updates.
+Why: ensures signed kernel and package updates remain in sync with Secure Boot.

-2.2 Daily Flatpak Auto-Update (user level)
+2.2 Daily Flatpak Auto-Update — (User-Level, GUI-Independent)

 1